ringcentral/pubnub-jtools/README.md

       </repositories>
 ```

-Then include Bucket4j as dependency to your `pom.xml`
+Then include pubnub-jtools-pusher as dependency to your `pom.xml`

 ```xml
 <dependency>